-The goal of AAPPL Measure is to provide as much useful information to the test taker, instructor, and other stakeholders as possible.
-AAPPL Measure is comprised of four components:
+The goal of the AAPPL is to provide as much useful information to the test taker, instructor, and other stakeholders as possible.
+The AAPPL is comprised of four components:

 - Interpretive Listening

 - Interpretive Reading